oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     ![](images/Launch-Hub.png "Hub Homepage")

     Click on middle Tile 2, which is **Patch Recommendations for Images**.
-Here we see two gold images.
+Here, we see two gold images.
 The highlighted one is a healthy image, which has all the patch recommendations.
 We will use this gold image to complete our patching activity in this lab.
     ![](images/Hub-Tile2.png "Hub Homepage")

 ## Task 5: Subscribe Database